 Does OneUp support scheduling LinkedIn Articles?
 No, unfortunately LinkedIn’s API does not allow scheduling tools to schedule Articles, only regular posts are supported.

-Here is a one-minute video showing how to schedule Linkedin posts for free using OneUp:
+Here is a one-minute video showing how to schedule Linkedin posts using OneUp:

 Why post content on LinkedIn?